Truthfully, I categorize his statement as flat-out bonkers.

 So yes, the insurance companies are going, okay, no thanks.

-They're a business they're going to pull out of the state if they're watching it burned down over and over and over again.
+They're a business they're going to pull out of the state if they're watching it burn down over and over and over again.

-And you know, Adam Corolla said something that I saw where he goes, Good luck getting your permits when some twenty-eight year old kid at the Coastal Commission tells you you can't rebuild.
+And, you know, Adam Carolla said something that I saw where he goes, good luck getting your permits when some 28-year-old kid at the Coastal Commission tells you you can't rebuild.

 It took a year, a year just to get the permit to clean up the property.